 Efforts have begun to curb this disturbing trend; several organizations now offer breeder referrals and are striving to promote multigenerational breeding.
 Just be aware that if you're going to pay the high purchase price of a Labradoodle, which is typically more than you'd pay for either a Poodle or a Lab, you may not get the dog you expect.

 - The Labradoodle results from Poodle to Labrador Retriever breedings.
 There has been some increase in multigenerational breeding (Labradoodle to Labradoodle), and also Labradoodle to Poodle or Labradoodle to Labrador Retriever breeding.

 - Although the Labradoodle is not a recognized breed, the International Australian Labradoodle Association, along with the Australian Labradoodle Association and the Australian Labradoodle Association of America, are taking steps to create a breed standard and unite breeders.
-You can find a responsible Labradoodle breeder, or links to one, by visiting the Australian Labradoodle Association of America website.

-- The Labradoodle has three different coat types; depending on which coat yours has, you can expect her to be a non- to average shedder.
+- The Labradoodle has three different coat types; depending on which coat yours has, you can expect them to be a non- to average shedder.
 Usually the Labradoodle doesn't shed excessively, but the Hair coat type is the exception to this rule.

 - A Labradoodle needs one or two brushings per week, as well as regular grooming that includes ear cleaning and nail clipping.

 - The Labradoodle can be a high-energy dog.
 They require about 30 to 60 minutes of exercise per day.